sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 **Q: How often should announcements be shared?**
 There’s no one-size-fits-all approach here.
 Just be mindful of the frequency of announcements because too many messages can lead to information overload, causing important updates to be missed or ignored.

-### Use emoji reactions to reduce the noise in Slack

-An emoji reaction can often replace the need for a follow-up message.
-You can hover over or tap and hold reactions in a conversation to see who added them.
-We use the following emojis at Sourcegraph to quickly acknowledge and respond to requests in Slack.

-- `Ack` = I acknowledge I’ve seen this.
-Action not needed.
-- 👀 = I’ve seen it, I’m reviewing it
-- ✅ = I’ve seen it, my action is complete
-- 👍 = I agree

-#### Custom emoji

-All teammates are able to upload their own custom emoji to our Slack Workspace.
-When adding a new animated emoji, keep in mind that rapidly changing or flashing emoji, such as the iconic party parrot, may not be friendly for teammates who are [impacted by photosensitivity or susceptible to seizures](https://www.reddit.com/r/Epilepsy/comments/jzmjdx/seizure_inducing_emojis/).

-If you spot a custom emoji that may be a bit too animated, report it to #ask-it-tech-ops so it can be removed.

-### Use threads to organize discussions and reduce noise

-Threads help you create organized discussions around specific messages.
-They let you discuss a topic in more detail without adding clutter to a channel or direct message (DM) conversation.

-When a thread reaches a point where a decision is made and that information would be useful to the entire channel, be sure to communicate that decision back to the channel by using the “also send to #channel” button.

-If you need to start a new topic of conversation, post directly in the channel to start a new thread.

-### Default to Public channels

-Sourcegraph is an all remote and asynchronous-first company, and we work out in the open via public channels to help teammates stay informed.
-Default to using public channels and if you know who will likely have the answer, mention that person directly.
-This ensures it is easy for other people to chime in if they have the answer, and helps other people observe and learn.
-If you receive a DM that should be shared in a public channel, ask that person to re-send the message with a broader audience.
-The [forward message](https://slack.com/help/articles/203274767-Forward-messages-in-Slack#:~:text=Tap%20Send.-,Tap%20and%20hold%20the%20message%20you'd%20like%20to%20share,icon%20to%20send%20your%20message.) feature allows you to share private DMs in a public channel.

-Private channels will automatically be created for the following categories of conversations:

-- Recruiting: Channels used for discussing specific positions where private candidate feedback and details will be discussed.
-- Management: Channels where managers can communicate about specific private or sensitive team situations.
-- Legal: Channels with legally sensitive information, such as acquisition discussions or communication with outside parties where we have a legal requirement to keep information sharing limited.
-- Affinity groups: Channels for affinity groups that prefer a private space.

-If you would like a channel to be made private, and it does not fit in the categories above, please acquire pre-approval from your manager before contacting #ask-it-tech-ops to make a channel private.

-### Organize Slack to make it work for you

-To help you keep track of important conversations, you can star a channel or direct message (DM).
-Starred conversations appear in the Starred section of your sidebar.
-You can also organize your channels, direct messages (DMs), and apps into custom sections within your sidebar.
-Your custom sections are only visible to you and won't affect what your teammates see, so set them up however you’d like.
-[Watch this video for a few examples.](https://slack.com/help/articles/4411352432275-Video--Organize-your-conversations-in-Slack)

-### Send (and read) messages any time

-Because Sourcegraph is a global, [all-remote company](../remote/index.md) with [flexible work hours](../remote/index.md#is-there-an-expectation-to-work-over-the-weekends), teammates should feel free to send messages to others at any time, rather than trying to guess what a convenient time would be for the other party (or parties) involved.

-In turn, you are free to read your message whenever it is convenient for you.
-There is no expectation that people will be responsive over the [weekend/vacation/evening/etc.](../remote/index.md#is-there-an-expectation-to-work-over-the-weekends).

-Make sure to set up Slack to only send you notifications when you want to see them!

-### Archive old and unused channels

-To keep the Sourcegraph workspace on Slack organized, easy to navigate, and up to date, archive channels when they are no longer needed.
-First, send a final message in the channel notifying its members that you are going to archive the channel, allow 24 hours for any objections, then archive the channel.

 ## Channel lists by department